-- 1. The settlement houses, islands of individualistic reform, underwent significant changes in these years giving rise to a professional corps of social workers.
-Discuss the implications and how this related to the topic of this week. - 2.
-How did philanthropy help shape university programs for the development of expertise? - 3.
+The settlement houses, islands of individualistic reform, under go a significant change in these years, giving rise to a professional corps of social workers.
+Discuss the implications and how this related to the topic of this week.

+How did philanthropy help shape university programs for the development of expertise?

 To what extent did the development of "independent" and "autonomous" intellectual institutes reflect a commitment or a repudiation of liberalism?
-For example, what was the position of the leading philanthropic foundations on the issue of immigration restrictions?

-- Guy Alchon, The Invisible Hand of Planning: Capitalism.
-Social Science, and the State in the 1920s (Princeton: Princeton University Press, 1985). - Robert Arnove, Philanthropy and Cultural Imperialism: The Foundations at Home and Abroad (Cambridge: G.K. & Co., 1980). - Martin Bulmer, ed., Social Science Research and the Government:
+Alchon, Guy.
+The Invisible Hand of Planning: Capitalism, Social Science, and the State in the 1920s.
+Princeton: Princeton University Press, 1985.

+Arnove, Robert.
+Philanthropy and Cultural Imperialism: The Foundations at Home and Abroad.
+Cambridge: G.K. & Co., 1980.

-Comparative Essays on Britain and the US (Cambridge: Harvard University Press, 1987). - Martin and Joan Bulmer, "Philanthropy and Social Sciences in the 1920s: Beardsley Ruml and the Laura Spelman Rockefeller Memorial, 1922-29," Minerva 19 (1981): 347-407 - Donald T. Critchlow, The Brookings Institution, 1916-1952: Expertise and the Public Interest in a Democratic Society (Dekalb: Northern Illinois Press, 1985). - Donald Fisher, The Fundamental Development of the Social Sciences:
+Bulmer, Martin and Joan.
+"Philanthropy and Social Sciences in the 1920s: Beardsley Ruml and the Laura Spelman Rockefeller Memorial, 1922-29" Minerva 19 (1981): 347-407.

+Bulmer, Martin, ed.
+Social Science Research and the Government: